 Whilst there are opportunities to share your experience with others, this walk can also be enjoyed in silence.

 The walk is suitable for all fitness levels, however contact us if you think you’ll require extra support or have questions about the terrain.
-This walk can be done in most weathers, but in case of an extreme weather event, we may need to postpone or you can opt for a full refund.
+The walk can be done in most weathers, but in case of an extreme weather event, we may need to postpone or you can opt for a full refund.